Julhas08/dhis2-middleware-apps/README.md

 ====================

 ## Description
-   This application will help you to create interoperability between two systems like Human Resource Management System (HRIS) and DHIS2 (District Health Information System verion 2).
-You need to create API for source  and destination systems, can generate JSOn payload for DHIS2 facility information management.
-All sub modules are:
+   This application will help you to create interoperability between two systems like Human Resource Management System (HRIS) and DHIS2 (District Health Information System version 2).
+For integration of both systems, you need to create API for source and destination.
+It can generate JSON payload for DHIS2 facility information management.
+All the sub modules are:
-    DHIS2 Facility Management,
+    # DHIS2 Facility Management,
-    DHIS2 User Information Management,
+    # DHIS2 User Information Management,
-    DHIS2 Dataset assignment
+    # DHIS2 Dataset assignment

 ## Prerequisites
 Make sure you have at least the following versions of `node` and `npm`.